 Table of Contents

-How Long Do I Have in Reporting a Work Injury in Smyrna, Georgia?
+How Long Do I Have to Report a Work Injury in Smyrna, Georgia?

 As per Georgia’s workers’ compensation laws, anyone injured while on the job should report their injury to their employer promptly but within a period of 30 days.
 This 30-day period is meant to provide the employer with enough time to conduct their own investigation while the evidence is still fresh and reliable.